geobeyond/geoserverx/docs/pages/async/workspace.md

 ```

 ## Delete workspace
 This command allows user to delete  workspace.
+!!! danger ""

+    Deleting workspace will also delete all the layers and styles associated with the workspace.

 Deleting workspace requires following parameters

 * workspace `str` : Name of the workspace